andy65007/OpenMind/README.md

 # OpenMind
-OpenMind is a information system(rely on computer technology: includes theories，tools and methods etc.)  There is no scurity and data encryption in it.
-All about trust、efficiency、results。
+OpenMind is a theory system which based on computer technology, it includes theories, tools and methods etc. There is no scurity and data encryption in it.
+All about trust, efficiency, results.
+We'll figure out how to achieve this goal.